franck-chester/advent-of-code-2023/README.md

 Shouldn't have taken this long but I really struggled setting up my test suite, and I really wanted a test suite.
 First go at part 2 was running regex.exec in a simple loop, but because of edge cases where number words are blended, like `twone` this wasn't working, so switched to matching backward

+## Day 2:

+misread part 1, was not looking at individual sets, was adding it all up, then faffed with tests again, still cramming too much into each piece of code